-Refer to section 2.4.1 Installing the 3.5-inch SATA HDD/SAS HDD for the steps on removing the drive tray.
+Refer to the Installing the 3.5-inch SATA HDD/SAS HDD section for the steps on removing the drive tray.

-- Prepare the SSD/SATA HDD/SAS HDD/ NVMe and the bundled set of screws. - Place the SSD/SATA HDD/SAS HDD/ NVMe into the tray (A) then secure it with four screws (B).
+- 2. Prepare the SSD/SATA HDD/SAS HDD/ NVMe and the bundled set of screws. - Place the SSD/SATA HDD/SAS HDD/ NVMe into the tray (A) then secure it with four screws (B).